How to Add More Muscle in the Gym

 It hurts my soul when I see people only hit the gym for the purpose of strength or muscle without much care or thought towards their cardiovascular and aerobic system.
 Our aerobic system is our health.
 Period.
 In fact, I could make the argument that an adequately developed aerobic fitness will actually improve your chances of building muscle, because you’ll no longer be sucking wind after one set of 10R squats.

-While true, your focus should be on your lifting when it comes to developing muscle, you’re way better off including some cardio along with your efforts.
+While true, your focus should be on your lifting when it comes to developing muscle, you’re way better off including some conditioning along with your efforts.
 This will help your body continue to burn fat while also keeping your fitness levels up, and you are not sacrificing a thing when it comes to the physiological ability to build muscle.

 - Eat more, but not crap.

-- Go heavier and higher rep, frequently.
+- Go heavier and higher rep, most of the time.

 - Focus on the days we have compound barbell movements.